markjprice/cs10dotnet6/README.md

 - [/vscode](/vscode): Visual Studio Code workspace files and projects for each chapter

 ## [Bonus content](9781801077361_Bonus_Content.pdf)
-Three chapters and the appendix available to [download](9781801077361_Bonus_Content.pdf) as a PDF:
+Three chapters and the appendix available to [download](9781801077361_Bonus_Content.pdf) as a PDF file: [9781801077361_Bonus_Content.pdf](9781801077361_Bonus_Content.pdf).
 - Chapter 18, Building and Consuming Specialized Services
 - Chapter 19, Building Mobile and Desktop Apps Using .NET MAUI (also available as an [updated online document](https://github.com/markjprice/cs10dotnet6/tree/main/docs/chapter19))
 - Chapter 20, Protecting Your Data and Applications
-- Appendix A, Answers to the Test Your Knowledge Questions
+- Appendix A, Answers to the Test Your Knowledge Questions (click the PDF file above, download, and the Appendix starts on page 137.)

 Supplementary print book materials available to download:
 - [Color images](https://static.packt-cdn.com/downloads/9781801077361_ColorImages.pdf) of the screenshots/diagrams used in this book